alexgaas/broom/bloom/README.md

 - May return false positives (by design) - reports element "possibly present" when it's not
 - Cannot delete elements from the filter
-- Once created, capacity cannot be changed
+- Once created, capacity cannot be changed, so initial size of cache must be chosen wisely